 Huang is the founder and CEO of the Nairobi-based China House Kenya, which provides consulting services to Chinese companies in Africa on sustainable development and investment.

-The China-South Millennials Project is honored to collaborate with a group of international experts in the relations between China and developing world, economics, politics, environmental studies, and law.
+The China-South Millennials Project (CSMP) is honored to collaborate with a group of international experts in the relations between China and developing world, economics, politics, environmental studies, and law.

 Jane Goodall (DBE) is a British primatologist, ethologist, anthropologist, and UN Messenger of Peace.
 Considered to be the world’s foremost expert on chimpanzees, Goodall is best known for her over 55-year study of social and family interactions of wild chimpanzees since she first went to Gombe Stream National Park, Tanzania in 1960.
 She is the founder of the Jane Goodall Institute and the Roots & Shoots program, and she has worked extensively on conservation and animal welfare issues.

 Dr. Yoon Jung Park is an Adjunct Professor at the Georgetown University School of Foreign Service.
 She is one of the leading researchers in the subfield of China/Africa studies.
 Her work primarily focuses on Chinese migrants in Africa, African perceptions of and responses to the new Chinese migrants, and preliminary impacts of these migrant communities, particularly in South Africa.
 Dr. Park is also the Executive Director of the Chinese in Africa/Africans in China Research Network.